WindowsAzure-TrainingKit/HOL-iOSAndMobileServices/HOL.md

 <a name="Overview"></a>
 ## Overview ##

-Windows Azure Mobile Services is a Windows Azure service offering designed to make it easy to create highly-functional mobile apps using Windows Azure.
-Mobile Services brings together a set of Windows Azure services that enable backend capabilities for your apps.
+Windows Azure Mobile Services is designed to make it easy to create highly-functional mobile apps using Windows Azure.
+Mobile Services brings together a set of features that enable backend capabilities for your apps.
 These capabilities includes simple provisioning and management of tables for storing app data, integration with notification services, integration with well-known identity providers for authentication, among others.

 The following is a functional representation of the Mobile Services architecture.